designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 -

 > **Hints**: ~For this task, you need the HSB values of the last task!
-Take screenshots of your results in between, to compare them later.~
+Also, take screenshots of your results on this page in between, to compare them later and to have a future reference for the final task of this workshop.~

 -
 <br>